 There are also certain medications available that can reduce the effects of AMS.
 A medication containing an antihistamine is suitable for a long exposure to motion but does tend to cause drowsiness.
 Contact your doctor for more information.

 Personal Health and Safety

-Always adhere to following advice to preserve your personal health and safety:
+Always adhere to the following advice to preserve your personal health and safety:

 - Always take proper care of your belongings, stay alert, and be aware of your surroundings.

 - Avoid taking unnecessary valuable items on your trip.

 - Hide valuables on your person (passport, money, credit cards etc.).

 - Money belts or pouches loosely hung around the neck are easily cut or ripped off.
 Wearing them on the outside highlights where you keep all your valuables.
 Wear under clothing if possible.